SaeedZarzor/BFSimulator/README.md

 ````
  ./candi.sh --packages="dealii"
 ````
+6. Follow the instructions on the screen (you can abort the process by pressing < CTRL > + C)

 If you have trouble installing deal.II please see either [here](https://github.com/dealii/candi) or [here](https://github.com/dealii/dealii/wiki/MacOSX).

-P.s. we recommended installing deal.II version 9.4.
+Note: we recommended installing deal.II version 9.4.
 Otherwise, you could have trouble with later or older versions.

 * **Paraview**